mihaiolteanu/vuiet/README.md

 **vuiet-play-artist-similar** *artists*

     Play tracks from artists similar to ARTISTS.

-    If called directly, ARTISTS is a list of strings of the form '(artist1 artist2 etc.)
+    ARTISTS is a list of strings of the form '(artist1 artist2 etc.)
     If called interactively, multiple artists can be provided in the minibuffer if they are sepparated by commas.

-    Random tracks from random artists similar to one of the ARTISTS are played.
-The number of similar artists taken into account is equal to VUIET-ARTIST-SIMILAR-LIMIT and the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

 **vuiet-play-playing-artist-similar**

     Play tracks from artists similar to the playing artist.
-    Random tracks from random artists similar to the currently playing artist are played.
-    The number of similar artists taken into account is equal to VUIET-ARTIST-SIMILAR-LIMIT and the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.
+    This function is similar to `vuiet-play-artist-similar', only the list of artists is limited to the artist of the currently playing track.

 **vuiet-play-tag-similar** *tags*